7sDream/amiya/README.md

 - Write a custom middleware type: [`examples/measurer.rs`]
 - How to store extra data in context: [`examples/extra.rs`]
 - Use `Router` middleware for request diversion: [`examples/router.rs`]
+- How to parse query string to map or custom struct: [`examples/query.rs`]
 - How to match part of path as a argument: [`examples/arg.rs`]
 - Use another Amiya service as a middleware: [`examples/subapp.rs`]